redox-os/website/content/news/this-month-250831.md

 ## Website Improvements

 - (web) Wildan Mubarok changed the CSS framework from Bootstrap 3 to [Bulma](https://bulma.io/) to allow better design
+- (web) Wildan Mubarok fixed the font colors of dark and light modes

 ## How To Test The Changes